Mustafaamirzada/Complete-SQL-DataWareHouse/README.md

 │   ├── gold/                           # Scripts for creating analytical models
 │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository └──.gitignore                          # Files and directories to be ignored by Git
+└── LICENSE                             # License information for the repository

 ```
 ---